codepath/android_guides/Fragment-Navigation-Drawer.md

 This guide explains how to setup a basic material design style drawer filled with navigation items that switch different fragments into the content area.
 In this way, you can define multiple fragments, and then define the list of options which will display in the drawers items list.
 Each item when clicked will switch the relevant fragment into the activity's container view.

-### Setup support library
+### Setup

-Make sure to setup the Google [[Support Design Library]] before using the [NavigationView](https://developer.android.com/reference/android/support/design/widget/NavigationView.html).
+Make sure to setup the Google [[Support Design Library]] before using Google's new [NavigationView](https://developer.android.com/reference/android/support/design/widget/NavigationView.html), announced as part of the Android M release.
+The NavigationView should be backwards compatible with all versions down to Android 2.1.

 ### Download Nav Drawer Item icons